joshua-holmes/os_notes/README.md

 ### Core Utils
 * The core utils should be libraries with language bindings first, not programs first.
 Take `grep`, for example. `grep` would be a lib that can be imported by an application developer's application.
 If a user wanted to use it in the shell, the shell language would just import `grep` as a part of the prelude and the user would have access to it as soon as they open a terminal window. *Core utils function more as libraries, not programs.*
 * `PATH` would not need to exist.
 Rather than looking for the program in the many `PATH` dirs, the shell lang would know it exists because the util is included in the prelude.
+* [Idea from JengaFX](https://jangafx.com/insights/linux-binary-compatibility), break glibc into many smaller libs
+    * Many different versions of these libs can exist at the same time, so that updating the lib doesn't result in incompatible binaries.
+This is how Windows does it
+    * Here are the libs:
+        * libsyscall – Handles making system calls and nothing else.
+This is provided as a static library only.
+Used by libheap, libthread and libc to gain access to shared system call code.
+Since it's static it's embedded in all three.
+You can pretend this library otherwise does not exist.
+        * libdl (Dynamic Linker) – A standalone linker that loads shared libraries.
+Links only against libsyscall statically.
+Is a true, free-standing library, depending on nothing.
+Provided as both a static and dynamic library.
+When you link against it statically you can still load things with it dynamically.
+You just end up with a dynamic linker inside your executable.
+        * libheap - The single heap shared by all below.
+Links against libsyscall statically.
+Provided only as a dynamic library.
+Cannot ever be linked against statically.
+        * libthread – Deals with threading and TLS, links against libheap.
+Provided only as a dynamic library.
+Cannot ever be linked against statically.
+        * libc – Links against libthread, and thus libheap, and libdl transitively.
+Provided as both a static and dynamic library.
+When linking statically it links libdl statically.
+The linking of libthread and libheap is always done dynamically though through the included libdl if linked statically or through libdl program loader if linked dynamically.

 ### Application Runtime
 * Applications would be sandboxed by default.
 Every application has access to it's own virtual filesystem that is persisted.
 This prevents malicious software from sharing data with privacy-sensitive software.
 If an application *does* need to share data with another application, well, idk yet...